 Asia – Country Names in Korean

-Next is the list of country names in Korean under the largest continent in the world, Asia.
+Next is the list of countries in Asia in Korean, the largest continent in the world.

 “Asia” in Korean